Weekly Verse and Song for Tonight Weeks 577 - 585

 Love you Mom and I love you, Lord.

-Home with the One who is the ultimate giver.
+Home with the One who helps us in our friendships

 Be Blessed